 When clients start a new business, or find that they are growing and need to ramp up and get better protection, we help them formalize their operations so that they can conduct themselves more professionally and present in a better light.
 More often than not, professionals can be judged by the standard of their standard form contracts and other documents.
 It is part of the brand, and properly drafted, subtly serves to communicate the company ethics to people with whom they are discussing potential business relationships.
 It is also important to clarify the rights and obligations of partners from the outset.
 In addition, help is often needed when partners or collaborators want to "break up."
 Hrbek Kunstler can help you manage this difficult negotiations and discussions with the minimum of drama.
 Above all else we are practical, and we help you find workable solutions to conflicts before they become unmanageable.

 Artists often collaborate with other artists, whether as co-writers or collaborators in a creative venture such as a film production company.
-Publication of graphic novels and comics in particular often involve a number of participants and a significant level of collaboration.
+Publication of graphic novels and comics, for example, often involve a number of participants and a significant level of collaboration.
 The rights and obligations of each of the parties need to be thoroughly discussed, agreed upon and documented as early as possible in the relationship, so that there are no misunderstandings later.
 Hrbek Kunstler can help these artists work out the terms of their professional relationships, and can help work out fair terms of a separation if a collaboration breaks down.

-- Which Municipalities Opted-In to Adult-Use Recreational Cannabis?
+- Which Municipalities Opted-In to Adult-Use Recreational Cannabis? by Julia Evans

 - Court Grants Injunction Against Issuing CAURD Licenses in Five NYS Regions